kylekingcdn/sparkless/README.md

 # Spark(less)
-Qt-based command line program that automatically updates a sparkle appcast.xml file.This is still a work in progress in order to facilitate usage for other developer’s usecase.
+Qt-based command line program that automatically updates a sparkle appcast.xml file.This is still a work in progress in order to facilitate usage for other developers' usecases.

 ----